The truth about ChickenNov 10, 2016

 This means chickens are large on top and their legs buckle with the impossible weight.

-As a result, they wade in their feces a lot of the time and in large and cramped "free roaming" communal barns are vulnerable to the deadly cambylobacter, requiring antibiotics.
+As a result, they wade in their feces a lot of the time and in large and cramped "free-roaming" communal barns are vulnerable to the deadly campylobacter, requiring antibiotics.

 Antibiotics use in poultry has been linked to antibiotic resistance in humans.